kennytilton/kennytilton.github.io/micropipeline/readme.md

 ### Left as an exercise
 * It might be fun to run a clocked illustrator alongside the unclocked micropipeline.
 We would need the typical distribution of logic processing durations to compare throughput differences to e expected in the wild.
 * A completely different implementation could abandon illustration and go for emulation.
 We started using ClojureScript with core.async channels as the data/ACK/REQ wires.
 Much simpler since async channels provide the backpressure and blocking implemented here with state machines and the artificial tick count.
+* OMG.
+The CSS.
+I may mave spent more time fighting that than creating the app.
+Needs work.

 ### More from or about Dr. Sutherland and his work
 * *Sketchpad* demo [part I](https://youtu.be/USyoT_Ha_bA) and [part II](https://youtu.be/BKM3CmRqK2o)